ValhallaGamePlays/VGP-Deathmatch/README.md

     Base                    : New
     Build Time              : 9 months
     Editor(s) used          : GZDoom Builder, Slade 3
-    Known Bugs              : Please contact us if you encounter any!
-    May Not Run With...     : Older engines/Vanilla engines
+    Known Bugs              : Teleporter in VGPDM20 broken by Brutal Doom May Not Run With...     : Older engines/Vanilla engines